Kevin Corrigan

 Kevin Corrigan (born March 27, 1969) is an American character actor.
 He has appeared mostly in independent films and television since the 1990s, including as Uncle Eddie on the sitcom Grounded for Life (2001–2005).
-His film appearances include supporting roles in Goodfellas (1990), Rhythm Thief (1994), Walking and Talking (1996), Henry Fool (1997), The Departed (2006), Superbad (2007), Pineapple Express (2008), Seven Psychopaths (2012), The King of Staten Island (2020), and co-starring roles in Big Fan (2009) and Results (2015).
+His film appearances include supporting roles in Goodfellas (1990), Rhythm Thief (1994), Bad Boys (1995), Walking and Talking (1996), Henry Fool (1997), The Departed (2006), Superbad (2007), Pineapple Express (2008), Seven Psychopaths (2012), The King of Staten Island (2020), and co-starring roles in Big Fan (2009) and Results (2015).
 He has been twice nominated for the Independent Spirit Award for Best Supporting Male.

-Life and career
+In 2026, he appeared in the 4th season of Reacher.

+Early life

 Corrigan was born and raised in the Bronx borough of New York City.

+Career

 After studying at Lee Strasberg Theatre and Film Institute, he made his film debut in 1989 in Lost Angels, starring Donald Sutherland and Adam Horovitz.
 He was cast in Goodfellas as the younger brother of Henry Hill (Ray Liotta).
 During the independent film boom of the 1990s, Corrigan built a career playing quirky, unconventional characters in films such as True Romance, Living in Oblivion, Walking and Talking and Rhythm Thief.
 He made his television series debut as a cast member of the short-lived Rhea Perlman sitcom Pearl.
 He also appeared in the video for "Get Me" by the indie band Dinosaur Jr. in 1993.

 Corrigan became well known for his role as the slacker Eddie Finnerty on the sitcom Grounded for Life, which ran for five seasons.
 After the show's cancellation, he returned to appearing in smaller film projects, with the exception of a role in Martin Scorsese's The Departed as the drug-dealing cousin of Leonardo DiCaprio's character.
 Since that film's success, he has appeared more regularly in high-profile films.
 He had roles in two Judd Apatow-produced films: Superbad, as the violent owner of the house where Jonah Hill's and Michael Cera's characters attempt to steal alcohol, and Pineapple Express, as one of the main villain's henchmen.
 He also appeared in Ridley Scott's American Gangster as an informant for Russell Crowe's character.
 Corrigan was also in the movie The Last Winter, as Motor, a mechanic.
 In 2009 he was in the Oscar-winning short film The New Tenants and guested on the science fiction drama Fringe as Sam Weiss.
 He played Sal in the critically praised independent film Big Fan, written and directed by Robert D. Siegel.
 In 2010, Corrigan starred in the John Landis-produced thriller Some Guy Who Kills People, directed by Jack Perez, and appeared in Tony Scott's Unstoppable.
 In 2015, he co-starred with Guy Pearce in Results, writer-director Andrew Bujalski's fifth feature film.